 Universal Design for Learning (UDL) is an approach to planning and developing curricula in ways that promote access, participation, and progress in the general education curriculum for all learners.
 (CAST, 2006).

-To achieve inclusivity, we first need to get to grips with the three key components which form the principles of Universal Design for Learning (UDL).
+To achieve inclusivity, we first need to get to grips with the three key components that form Universal Design for Learning (UDL) principles.
 In short, these are referred to as the what, how and why of learning (Meyer et al., 2014).